zhenga8533/renegade-platinum-wiki/docs/randomize_instructions.md

 8. Pop open the Renegade Platinum ROM you just edited in [crysatltile2](https://www.romhacking.net/utilities/818/) in whatever emulator you use and your randomized changes should be active.

-The files are as follows...
+The files are as follows:

 ```
 1. Pokémon Base Stats, Abilities, Types are found in: